pfillima/fa18-516-06/project-paper/report.md

 **Client**

-+@fig:ClientUsingParametertoInsertIntoMongoDB This figure shows the URL using the parameter dbname=mongodb to insert into a collection in our MongoDB instance.
++@fig:ClientUsingParametertoInsertIntoMongoDB This Figure shows the URL using the parameter dbname=mongodb to insert into a collection in our MongoDB instance.

 ![MongoAtlasInterface](images/FA18-516-06_ClientMongoDB.png){#fig:ClientUsingParametertoInsertIntoMongoDB}